chrisnoonan98675/site/xl-deploy/how-to/automatically-purge-the-task-archive-according-to-a-user-defined-policy.markdown

 ## Automatically purge the task archive

-To automatically purge old deployment packages according to a policy:
+To automatically purge tasks according to a policy:

 1. Click **Repository** in XL Deploy.
 2. Right-click **Configuration** and select `policy.TaskRetentionPolicy`.